SMI/SmiServices/docs/services/identifier-mapper.md

 # Identifier Mapper

-This service takes serialized Dicom file as `DicomFileMessage` messages and uses an `ISwapIdentifiers` to replace the top level `DicomTag.PatientID` tag for an anonymous representation.
+This service takes serialized Dicom files as `DicomFileMessage` messages and uses an `ISwapIdentifiers` to replace the top level `DicomTag.PatientID` tag for an anonymous representation.
 If there is no PatientID then the message is nacked.
 If the `ISwapIdentifiers` returns null then the message is nacked with the reason provided by `string GetSubstitutionFor(string toSwap, out string reason)`.

 ## Message Flow